Kartekeya-Sharma/Project-NodeMCU/README.md

 # Project-NodeMCU
-A simple activity demonstrating controlling an LED through your phone
+A simple activity demonstrating controlling an LED through your phone over the internet :)